agiledev-students-fall2022/project-proposal-wasm/README.md

 ### For whom?

-for people like me, this app can have an entertaining or training aspect for example, if this software turn out to be a flight simulation, it can be training software for pilots
+for people like me, this app can have an entertaining or training aspect</br>
+for example, if this software turn out to be a flight simulation, it can be training software for pilots

 ### How?